TykTechnologies/vscode-tyk/README.md

 ### Creating and testing new schemas

 In some cases, you'd want to add your own schemas or maybe add schemas from our schemas repo that have not been published to the VS Code extension just yet.
-In this case, you can add the URL to the `setting.json` file in VS Code (in MacOS open via `Preferences`), reload the window and start using the schema.
+In this case, you can add the URL to the `setting.json` file in VS Code (in MacOS open via `Preferences`), reload the window, and start using the schema.
 Example of the code you need to add to the `setting.json` file

 ```json